Nyerere National Park 101 — Tips, Facts, and Must-Do Adventures

 Like any national park, the main activity here is game drive.
 But Nyerere National Park has some unique spin:

 - Guided walking safaris — This is one of the few parks in Tanzania where you can stretch your legs and explore on foot.
+The best months for walking safaris are August and September.

 - Birdwatching — With about 440 recorded species, this park is a birder’s paradise.